ApaxPhoenix/WebPy/README.md

 ### Custom Error Pages

-WebPy allows you to define custom error pages for different HTTP status codes.
+Instead of returning boring JSON errors, you can serve up fully styled HTML error pages that match your app's design.

 ```python
 from webpy import WebPy